‘Widespread damages’ after magnitude 6.4 earthquake shakes Northern California

-FERNDALE, Calif.
-(AP) — A magnitude 6.4 earthquake shook parts of Northern California early Tuesday, the U.S. Geological Survey said, jolting people awake and leaving thousands without power.
+(NEXSTAR) – A magnitude 6.4 earthquake shook parts of Northern California early Tuesday, the U.S. Geological Survey said, jolting people awake and leaving tens of thousands without power.

 “Due to a large earthquake, widespread damages to roads and homes are reported throughout Humboldt County,” tweeted the county’s Office of Emergency Services.

-No injuries were immediately reported following the earthquake, which occurred at 2:34 a.m. near Ferndale, a small community about 210 miles northwest of San Francisco and close to the Pacific coast.
+Two injuries were reported following the earthquake, which occurred at 2:34 a.m. near Ferndale, a small community about 210 miles northwest of San Francisco and close to the Pacific coast.
+Both people were expected to recover, the sheriff’s office told the Associated Press.

+The California Governor’s Office of Emergency Services was not aware of any fatalities.

+Fernbridge, a bridge crossing over the Eel River that connects Ferndale with Highway 101, was closed and being inspected for seismic damage, Caltrans said.

-Following the earthquake, more than 70,000 customers were reported without power in the surrounding area, according to poweroutage.us, which tracks outages across the country.
+Following the earthquake, more than 70,000 customers were reported without power in the surrounding area, according to poweroutage.us.
+Two hospitals were running on backup generators.

 Caroline Titus, a resident of Ferndale, tweeted video in her darkened home of toppled furniture and smashed dishes.